aws-samples/sagemaker-custom-project-templates/mlops-multi-account-cdk/mlops-infra/README.md

 Make sure the pipelines also point to your targeted branch; by default the pipeline is linked to `main` branch events, this is defined in the `constants.py` file under `PIPELINE_BRANCH` variable.

-`constants.py` also contains information about the target accounts you want to use for this repository CICD pipeline and the target deployment accounts (DEV/PREPROD/PROD).
+`accounts.json` contains information about the target accounts you want to use for this repository CICD pipeline(s) and the target deployment accounts (DEV/PREPROD/PROD).

+`accounts.json` is created as a list where each entry is a different set of DEV/PREPROD/PROD accounts.
+By default we recommend starting with one entry of DEV/PREPROD/PROD accounts but this can be used to scale the infrastructure to several organizational units/teams.
+The repository will create one parallel CICD pipeline for each entry. (please ensure all new target accounts you add to the list are bootstrapped)

-The pipeline will deploy all stacks and resources to the appropriate accounts.
+The CICD pipeline will deploy all stacks and resources to the appropriate accounts.

 ## Getting Started